json-schema-language/spec/json-schema-language.md

 array mapping arbitrary strings to values all of the same type.
 When a schema is of the "properties" form, it validates:

-- that the instance is an object, and
+- That the instance is an object, and
-- that the values of the instance all satisfy the same schema.
+- That the values of the instance all satisfy the same schema.

 If a schema is of the "values" form, then: